uncefact/project-vckit/rfcs/0000-template.md

 from other communities.

 Note that while precedent set by other communities is some motivation, it does not on its own motivate an enhancement proposal here.
-Please also take into consideration that Aries sometimes intentionally diverges from common identity features.

 ## Unresolved questions